SpartanBin/mobile_crowd_sensing/experimental_record/README.md

 #### reward

 - Environment has 20 * 20 / 4 number of grids.
-Every grid has random weight(reward).
+Every grid has random weight(reward) with uniform distribution.
 Sum of all grids' rewards is equal to 1.
 When reset environment, Every grid's weight is updated randomly and sum is also equal to 1.
 - When a vehicle passes a grid, this grid's reward has been consumed.
 - Vehicles get the same reward when execute action to next timestep.
 For example, vehicle A arrives at grid A with 0.02 weight which has no vehicle arrived at, and vehicle B arrives at grid B with 0.003 weight which has no vehicle arrived at, environment returning 0.02 + 0.003 point as final reward for every vehicle.
 - Environment returning reward plus a constant negative value(- 0.05) as final reward.